cashapp/backfila/README.md

 Backfila is a service that manages backfill state, calling into other services to do batched work.

+Note: some instructions here are out of date

 ## Building
 Build backfila: